ubuntu-mate/ubuntu-mate.org/pages/gpd-pocket.md

 ## Ubuntu MATE 18.04 LTS image?

 When Ubuntu MATE 18.04.2 is released in February 2019 we will evaluate creating an image that supports the GPD Pocket and GPD Pocket 2.
 Ubuntu MATE 18.04.2 will include the hardware enablement stack from Ubuntu 18.10 and that should provide the bulk of the required hardware support.
-Ubuntu MATE 18.04.1 doesn't work reliably on the original GPD Pocket.

 ## How were these images created?